"Lorem ipsum dolor sit amet, consectetur adipisicing elit..."

 Court Order Enforcement / Bailiff Eviction

 Once an Order for Possession is obtained, our Civil Enforcement Bailiffs may proceed to enforce said order and remove your tenants from the rental premises.
 These court orders grant us, as a Civil Enforcement agency, the authority to evict your tenants from the rental premises.
-Each court order will include a statement to the effect that, “A Civil Enforcement Agency has authority to evict all occupants of the rental premises after the Order is filed at Court of Queen’s Bench and served on the tenants”.
+Each court order will include a statement to the effect that, “A Civil Enforcement Agency has authority to evict all occupants of the rental premises after the Order is filed at Court of King's Bench and served on the tenants”.

 As residential evictions are deemed a civil matter in Alberta, only a civil enforcement bailiff may enforce a residential eviction order.
 The police and RCMP do not have authority to enforce an order to evict residential tenants.